This 2018 course is full and with a wait list but please contact me if you are interested in case a related course is offered in the future.

-Below is information about the Exploration Seminar to Greenland and Denmark offered from 15 August – 10 September 2018.
+Below is information for students joining the Exploration Seminar to Greenland and Denmark offered from 15 August – 10 September 2018.
 This is listed as Earth and Space Sciences Greenland and Denmark: Ice and climate-change science and societal response.

 This course provides 5 NW credits as ESS 402, included in the course fee, and will be cross-listed with Arctic Studies to provide 5 units of ARCTIC 387 if that is preferred.

 Course fee listed reflects a significant reduction in cost due to generous support from the Scan|Design Foundation.
 A summer fellowship of $3,500 has already been applied to reduce the program fee for each student to the amount listed with UW Study Abroad.
 We are thrilled to have this partnership and offer this distinct opportunity.

 Basic itinerary includes:

 August 17: Fly from Copenhagen to Kangerlussuaq and then to

 August 17 – 24: Explore around Ilulissat, lessons in ice and climate, Arctic history, and includes boat tours in icy fjord and to nearby glaciers, as well as hiking in this area that is a UNESCO World Heritage Site

 August 24: Take the Diskoline ferry from Ilulissat to Aasiaat